davejbarnes/pyngctl/djargs.md

 ##### Parameter properties
 * `description`

-   * description of the parameter
+   * string, description of the parameter
-   * a string
    * required
 * `help`

-   * help to be displayed for the parameter
+   * string, help to be displayed for the parameter
-   * a string
    * required
 * `type`

    * parameter type, one of: string, int, float, date, none
    * default: none
 * `regex`

+   * regex pattern which must be matched
+   * default '.*'

 * `delimiter`

+   * list of allowed delimiters
 * `unique`

+   * bool, default False
 * `required`

+   * bool, default False
 * `required_unless`
 * `exclusive_of`
 * `depends`